alexander-eriksson-dev/diary/README.md

 ✔️ WORKING ON:
 * Improved entry form with formatting, image upload etc.
-* Dark-mode switch and improved styling.
-* Profile page with password change etc.
+* More advanced profile page with password change etc.

 ## 💨 How to run yourself:
 Clone repo